EnterpriseDB/repmgr/README.md

     and that (therefore) we don't know the state of any outbound connection from node3.

-    In this case, the `cluster diagnose` command is more informative:
+    In this case, the `cluster crosscheck` command is more informative:

-        $ repmgr -f /etc/repmgr.conf cluster diagnose
+        $ repmgr -f /etc/repmgr.conf cluster crosscheck

         Name   | Id |  1 |  2 |  3
         -------+----+----+----+----